 If you've drunk any alcohol, the safest bet is to not drive at all.
 But you can work out how many units are in your drinks with our alcohol unit calculator below.

-In England and Wales, the drink-drive alcohol limit for drivers is:
+In England, Wales and Northern Ireland, the drink-drive alcohol limit for drivers is:

 - 80mg of alcohol per 100ml of blood

 - 107mg of alcohol per 100ml of urine

 - 35 micrograms of alcohol per 100ml of breath

 In Scotland, the drink-drive alcohol limit is reduced to:

 - 50mg of alcohol per 100ml of blood